amankrsingh1812/OS-LAB/OS Lab 2/OS Lab 2 Report.md

 }
 ```

-The main code for this syscall can be found in the file `proc.c`.
+The function `set_burst_time` contains the main code for this syscall can be found in the file `proc.c` at line 611.
 We first confirm that the burst time being set is positive (othewise return error status) then use the pointer to the currently running process which is returned by myproc(), with which we set the `burstTime` field of the process.
 ```C
 // proc.c
 int											  // line 611